10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 Put this game in the playroom or outside in the playhouse, so you don’t have to hear it!

-• The game teaches = Kids can work on fine motor skills, and hand eye coordination.
+• The game teaches = Kids can work on fine motor skills and hand-eye coordination.

 • Game length = 5 minutes (My kids usually play several times in a row.)